Understanding post-red giant branch binaries through stable mass transfer: Stable mass transfer models

-From both grids, all models were selected in which mass transfer was stable according to all three of the criteria described in \citet{Temmink2023}.
+From the two grids, all models were selected in which mass transfer was stable according to all three of the criteria described in \citet{Temmink2023}.
 Firstly, the quasi-adiabatic criterion ascertains that the surface layers of the donor can thermally readjust before being stripped, thus preventing unstable adiabatic mass transfer.
 Furthermore, our selection ascertains that mass transfer does not occur on the dynamical timescale of the donor, and that the radius of the donor does not exceed the outer Roche lobe radius of the system.
-The initial parameters of our stable mass transfer models can be found in Tables \ref{table:solarmodels} and \ref{table:mpmodels} for the solar and metal-poor grids respectively.
+The initial parameters of our stable mass transfer models can be found in Tables \ref{table:solarmodels} and \ref{table:mpmodels} for the solar and metal-poor grids, respectively.

-Moreover, we select the models from our grid for which the primary star resembles the observed stars in the sample after mass transfer.
-Firstly, we select the post-mass-transfer models from each model sequence.
-This is done by identifying the point at which the mass-transfer rate first falls below $10^{-12}$ $M_{\odot}$/years, and selecting all subsequent models with a mass-transfer rate below this value.
-Secondly, the effective temperature of the primary star in these models should be within the observed range of the sample ($4000-8500$ K).
+Moreover, we selected the models from our grid for which the primary star resembles the observed stars in the sample after mass transfer.
+Firstly, we selected the post-mass-transfer models from each model sequence.
+This was done by identifying the point at which the mass-transfer rate first falls below $10^{-12}$ $M_{\odot}$/years, and selecting all subsequent models with a mass-transfer rate below this value.
+From these models, we then selected those for which the effective temperature of the primary star falls within the observed range of the sample ($4000-8500$ K).